This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Don’t be afraid of the mustard on these smoked baby back ribs.
 It’s there to help the seasoning adhere to the ribs.
 Trust me, you won’t taste it a bit when the ribs are done.

 So why are they called 2-2-1 ribs?
-Because you smoke them uncovered for 2 hours, then smoke them wrapped in foil for another 2 hours, and finally finish them off uncovered for another hour.
+Because you smoke them uncovered for 2 hours.
+Then you smoke them wrapped in foil for another 2 hours.
+And finally finish them off uncovered for another hour.
 Now, depending on the size of the ribs and the temperature of your smoker, they might be done a bit earlier or later, but a minute here or there won’t make a big difference.
 Just make sure they’re nice and tender before removing from the foil.

 If you prefer spareribs, check out my technique for making 3-2-1 smoked St. Louis-style ribs.
 Need a great homemade sauce?
 Here are just a few of the ones I’ve made and love: smokehouse, southwestern, atomic, Sriracha and sweet-n-spicy.